jtassarotti/ProbCompCert/stanfrontend/USAGE.md

 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 1]}
 $ cat params.json
 {"mu": 0.254}
+$ grep -o "1" data.json | wc -l
+21
 ```

+From the last command, we can see there are 21 flips with value 1, so maximum
+likelihood estimate for mu would be 0.21.

 We can invoke the the sampler as follows:
 ```